RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 ### Demoting a master node in maintenance mode

-Loss of connectivity to the master node triggers a master election.
+When you turn maintenance mode on for a master node in order to do maintenance that interrupts connectivitiy to the master node, you can demote the master node so that another node becomes the master.
-If you do not want the master in maintenance mode to trigger a master election, then you must demote the master node with the `demote_node` option when you turn maintenance mode on.
+When you demote the master node, the connectivity outage caused is shorter than the outage caused when the cluster detects that the master not available.

 To demote a master node when you turn on maintenance mode: